lenderpanel

 Recently asked questions about conveyancing in St Paul's Cray

-The formalities of my purchase has taken place for my property in St Paul's Cray.
+Completion of my remortgage has taken place for my property in St Paul's Cray.
 Conveyancing was satisfactory but I would like to complain about the lender.
 Who do I contact should I wish to lodge a complaint?

-Most banks and building societies have complaints procedures.
-Your first point of contact should be one of the lender’s branches or the Customer Care Team at head office.
-Ordinarily complaints to a lender are resolved very quickly.
-However if you are not satisfied that the matter is not resolved you can write to Financial Ombudsman Service who will take matters further.
+All banks and building societies have complaints procedures.
+Your first port of call should be one of the lender’s branches or the Customer Services Department at head office.
+Ordinarily complaints to a lender are resolved effectively and efficiently.
+If you feel the matter is not resolved you can write to Financial Ombudsman Service who will take matters further.

-It best that you discharge the service charge as usual given that all rents and maintenance invoices should be allotted on completion, so you should recover the relevant percentage by the buyer for the period running from after the completion date to the next payment date.
-Most management companies will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
-Having a clear account will assist your cause and will leave you no worse off financially.
+It best that you discharge the maintenance contribution as normal because all ground rent and maintenance payments will be allotted as part of the financial calculations for completion monies, so you should recover the relevant percentage by the purchaser for the period running from after the completion date to the next payment date.
+Most managing agents will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
+This will smooth the conveyancing process.

-An example of a Lease Extension matter before the tribunal for a St Paul's Cray premises is 1 Southlands Court Southlands Road in September 2013.
+An example of a Lease Extension decision for a St Paul's Cray property is 1 Southlands Court Southlands Road in September 2013.
 The Leasehold Valuation Tribunal determined that the premium to be paid by the tenant on the grant of a new lease, in accordance with section 56 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 was £30,541 This case was in relation to 1 flat.
-The unexpired term as at the valuation date was 50.57 years.
+The unexpired lease term was 50.57 years.

 Last updated